IBM/ibmi-oss-examples/camel/README.md

 #### 3. Set the environment variables to the JRE of your choosing

 Cut and paste the values below into a terminal.
-Note this will not permanently adjust your environment variables.
+Note this will not permanently adjust your environment variables and they will only be valid for this terminal session.

 If using System Java:
 ```